cogentcore/core/examples/widgets/README.md

 ## Summary

-The `ValueView` generic relfection-based gui supports all the above functionality with essentially no additional code.
+The `Value` generic relfection-based gui supports all the above functionality with essentially no additional code.
 Thus, the system is highly efficient and elegant, and leverages the power of the Go reflection system to minimize the additional coding necessary to interact with Go data structures.